macnetic/faust/gen_doc/faq.md

 	python -c "import pyfaust.tests; pyfaust.tests.run_tests('cpu', 'real')"
 	# in some cases, it could be python3 or python3* instead of python

 Note: in the above test, the Faust class is tested for the CPU C++ backend and real Faust objects (i.e. dtype == np.float).
 If you want to test GPU complex Faust, just replace the arguments as this: ``run_tests('gpu', 'complex')``.
+Of course you need a properly installed NVIDIA GPU.

 \anchor py_two
 ## 2.2.
 How to launch the demos with pyfaust?